eGangotri/eGangotri-node-backend/README.md

 yarn install
-yarn global add express ts-node typescript cors body-parser yarn global  add  @tsconfig/node16 -D
+yarn global add express ts-node typescript cors body-parser yarn global  add  @tsconfig/node16 -D npm install --location=global --force nodemon
+(without --force it was not installing)
 ###Software No. 1
 ###Node Backend for eGangotri-react-frontend
 ###First Time (if using local. diff. instructions for using mongo Atlas)